billymoonxd/JCR-Spider/README.md

 However, the total number of items still stands at 20,931.
 I thought there may be duplicate journal names due to case insensitivity.
 Yet the final count in the *journal_abbreviations.csv* is identical with that read from database. 🤷‍♂️

+There are 20,914 entries remaining after 17 ones with `N/A` values being removed.

 ## To do list

 - [ ] Toggle case